mariolukas/cncjs-pendant-numpad/README.md

 --

-NOTICE: Testet with LogiLink num pad  on Linux/Raspbian (Raspberry Pi).
+NOTICE: Tested with LogiLink num pad  on Linux/Raspbian (Raspberry Pi).
 (default options are set to LogiLink vendor- and productID, see description below for running with other vendors/products)

 --